Alex Harris (American soccer): Cornell University

 At the conclusion of the 2024 NCAA DI Men's Soccer Tournament/Season Harris held the No. 2 position in the country for Total Points (43), Points Per Game (2.26), Total Goals (19), Goals Per Game (1.00), Shots Per Game (4.53), and Shots On Goal Per Game (2.53).
 This earned the second-year forward Harris an Ivy League selection for Offensive Player of the Year (becoming the first Cornellian to receive this honor) along with consecutive season First Team All-Ivy honors (unanimous selection).

 Harris was also named as a semifinalist for the MAC Hermann Trophy (one of only two sophomores selected) while again being named ECAC Offensive Player of The Year.
 On December 25, 2024, TopDrawerSoccer released their NCAA DI Men's Soccer postseason player rankings where Harris was named as the fifth best player in the country ("Harris would have locked down the top spot if not for a second-round exit").

 On December 10, 2024 Harris was announced as an invitee to attend the four-day 2024 Adidas MLS College Showcase held in San Diego, California.
 Upon the conclusion of the College Showcase (December 14, 2024), the sophomore Harris was offered a Generation Adidas contract by MLS.
 On December 17, 2024 Harris signed his Generation Adidas contract officially declaring himself as a professional which also signified he would not be returning to Cornell Big Red for a third season.
 Harris concluded his Cornell career with 71 points on 31 goals and nine assists in 34 appearances.
 In only two seasons (34 appearances) Harris finished fourth all-time in career goals (31), third all-time in career points (71), third all-time in career game-winning goals (8), and first in penalty-kicks made (8).
 Harris also earned multiple all-time single season records finishing second in goals (19), second in points (43), second in shots (86), first in games played and started (19), and first in penalty-kicks made (4).

 Club career

 Colorado Rapids

 Harris was selected with the No. 4 overall selection by the Colorado Rapids in the 2025 MLS SuperDraft.

 Harris made his MLS debut for the Rapids in a 2–0 win over Charlotte FC.

+Harris made his first MLS start for the Rapids against Portland Timbers on February 28, 2026, recording 57 minutes before being taken off for a second half sub.